galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 >    {% snippet faqs/galaxy/datasets_upload.md %}
 >
 > 7. Now you should have all the files you need in this new history to run LotuS2:
->    - 4 paired-end fastq files for 2 samples
+>    - 4 paired-end FASTQ files for 2 samples
 >    - 1 mapping tsv file specifying sample IDs, fastqFiles, primers, and metadata for these 2 samples
 >    - 1 sdm_miSeq_ITS.txt
 >